minprog/prog-project/10 Schedule/10 Week 1/10 Week 1.md

 To allow us to find the repository, you need to submit the *https URL* on the submit tab of this web page (`https://github.com/username/projectname`).

+### Process book ###

+Create a first version of your `process book`.
+This document will describe any decisions that you made during the project.
+Such a document will help you tremendously in writing a final report!

+*Put the process book on a wiki page of your GitHub repository.*

 ### Presenting

 You are to present your progress on Friday, thereby using the materials and